jappeace/jappeaceApplication/content/why-blog-2019.md

 OPTIONS: toc:nil
 status: draft

-My motivation for blogging has changed over time.
+I've always liked the idea of keeping a journal.
+To rember, and perhaps be remembered.
+Starting to write and fantasicing about it are two different things however.
+And now I have a proper blog,
+which I somehow not completly neglect,
+I must be motivated by some good reasons right?
-I'd like to revist my initial reason, and my found reason while maintaining this blog.
+Well yes, but I think it's interesting to revist my initial reason, and my reasons for maintaining this blog.
+Because maintaining and keeping the habit is hard work.
 After all I keep posting articles on here, something has to keep me going right?
 It seems prudent to me to go back to where I started.